artificial-page/import-runner/README.md

 ## 🏃 Run

-Import runner provides a shorthand for executing complex control flows:
+Import runner provides a shorthand for executing complex control flows using dynamic imports:

 ```typescript
 import importRunner from "import-runner"